jnimish77/Cloud-Computing-and-Programming-using-various-tools/MPI-Matrix-Multiplication--using-Collective-Communication/README.md

 & can be used with any available number of nodes

-* Here we have used Broadcast, Scatter & Gather compare to the point to point communication
+* Here, Broadcast, Scatter & Gather are used compare to the point to point communication

 -mpirun/mpiexec : either can be used